giorgiobosso/Tesserae/README.md

 ## Overview

-**Tesserae** provides intuitive, modular tools for creative sound manipulation, inspired by modern techniques in electronic and experimental music.
-It includes various objects aimed at musicians and sound designers who work within Max MSP environments.
+**Tesserae** includes over 30 modules for creative sound manipulation, inspired by modern electronic and experimental music techniques.
+The collection is tailored specifically for musicians and sound designers working with Max MSP.

 ## Requirements